 MA in Applied Behavior Analysis

-The Caldwell University on-campus ABAI accredited M.A. in ABA was designed to prepare students for employment within the fields where there are growing demands for competent professionals with expertise in applied behavior analysis: namely, developmental services, special education, and mental health.
-Students are required to show proficiency in coursework and to complete a research thesis.
-The curriculum for this program focuses on (a) the principles and procedures of basic and applied behavior analysis practice and research and (b) the application of behavior analysis and behavioral support in complex environments (i.e., home, school, work, other community settings, and institutional settings) (c) conceptual and theoretical underpinnings of advanced topics in behavior analysis (d) development and completion of independent research in behavior analysis.
+The Caldwell University master’s degree in Applied Behavior Analysis focuses on the principles and procedures of basic and applied behavior analysis practice, primarily the application of behavior analysis and behavioral support in complex environments (i.e., home, school, work, other community settings, and institutional settings).
+The program is centered on research, allowing you to learn the conceptual and theoretical underpinnings of advanced topics in behavior analysis and develop independent research through a master’s thesis.

-Note: The application deadlines for the M.A. in ABA are:
+At Caldwell University, the application deadlines for the ABA graduate program are:

-- Bachelor’s degree or higher, preferably in a related field such as psychology, education, or special education
+Applicants for the master’s degree in applied behavior analysis should have a bachelor’s degree or higher, preferably in a related field such as psychology, education, or special education, as well as a minimum undergraduate GPA of 3.3.

 - Official undergraduate/graduate transcripts